What You Need to Know about the Evolution of Men’s Neckties

 How Neckties All Started

 During this time, the French aristocracy adopted a form of neckwear known as the cravat, which was popular among the French.
-This originated from Croatian mercenaries who wore a type of scarf to show their loyalty to their regiment.
+This originated from Croatian mercenaries who wore a scarf to show their loyalty to their regiment.
 This cravat is a scarf made of linen, wool, or silk.
 It was tied in a simple knot and was a popular accessory in the upper classes.
 Over the years, the cravat evolved into the modern necktie.

 The cravat was much longer than the modern necktie and was often tied in a bow around the neck.
-By the 18th century, the cravat had become a major trend in Europe and was even worn by the British Royal family.
+By the 18th century, the cravat had become a significant trend in Europe and was even worn by the British Royal family.

 The Beginning of Modern Neckties